rfong/sustenance/bread/ny_sourdough_bagels.md

 ### Boil & bake

 Preheat oven to 500F.
-Line a baking sheet with parchment.

 Bring a wide pot or deep saucepan of water, plus 1 Tbsp baking soda, to a rolling boil.
 Leave heat on high to ensure rapid boil.
 In the meantime, prep your bagel toppings.

 When water is at a rolling boil, carefully lower bagels (as many at a time as fit comfortably) in with a spatula or slotted spoon.
 Let them boil 60-90 seconds on each side.

-Move bagels to baking sheet.
+Move bagels to a parchment-lined baking sheet.
+(I do 6 bagels to a sheet; if you overcrowd, the heat distribution may result in less crust browning.)
 Sprinkle bagels with toppings immediately, as this is when they are the stickiest.

+Lower the oven to 475F.
 Bake for a total of 20 minutes or until a light golden-brown.
-Midway through, rotate the sheet and lower the temperature to 475F.
+Midway through, rotate the pan.

 Let cool on rack.